Kimjang: Kimchi-Making Experience 김장

 Here is a picture of my father and my son.

 We stopped by this small house-like restaurant to enjoy soft tofu (순두부, soon-du-bu).
 I remember this time very clearly because my father had told me a little history about some of the foods we were eating.
 Foods like kimchi and soondubu were not always red in color and were in fact white.
-Using red pepper powder and flakes for these dishes were relatively new considering Korea's very long history but became popular in the 19th and 20th century.
+Using red pepper powder and flakes for these dishes was relatively new considering Korea's very long history but became popular in the 19th and 20th centuries.

 Onggi (Korean earthenware pots)

 You may have wondered why I decided to share these random photos.
 But, there is a reason!
-If you look very closely at each of these pictures, you may notice these big pots like the photo above.
-These are earthenware made out of clay and sand and are called Onggi(옹기, ōng-gē).
-Onggis are clay containers that were used and still are being used to ferment foods.
-Some examples of foods that were/are placed in these earthenwares are kimchi, gochujang (red pepper paste), doengjang (fermented bean paste), soy sauce, and rice wine.
+If you look very closely at each of these pictures, you may notice these big pots, like the photo above.
+These are earthenware made out of clay and sand and are called Onggi (옹기, ōng-gē).
+Onggis are clay containers that were used and are still being used to ferment foods.
+Some examples of foods that were and are placed in these earthenwares are kimchi, gochujang (red pepper paste), doengjang (fermented bean paste), soy sauce, and rice wine.

-Ingredients For Kimchi
+Ingredients for Kimchi

 Radish kimchi in a bowl.